Show ‘ToolTip’ in the table columns and navigation with more details

 [product_table id="123" ids="111" product_variations="true"]

 In the above example replace id value with table ID and ids value with the variable product’s ID.
+You can also use skus in the shortcode in similar way.

 Show WooCommerce product variation table on the variable product page